-The dark, moody Thom Bar adjoins the lobby and jumps at night.
-And A60, the fabled rooftop bar atop the 13th floor serves up mouth-watering views (Empire State Building, Hudson River, Brooklyn Bridge) from two terraces for card-carrying members and registered guests.
-Yes, the roof gets crowded, but on the sunny summer day I visited, I had the place to myself, if you didn’t count the man doing yoga and a woman reading a book.
+The freshly designed Butterfly bar offers a jolt of glamour adjoining the lobby and jumps at night.
+And A60, the fabled rooftop bar atop the 13th floor, serves up mouth-watering views (Empire State Building, Hudson River, Brooklyn Bridge) from two terraces for card-carrying members and registered guests; in keeping with the thriving trend of guest-only amenities, it’s a sweet one.

-Rooms: Serene, with immaculate white Sferra sheets.
-Larger rooms and suites exist, but mine was the smallest room in the house, a standard queen situated in the back of the building looking onto SoHo’s low buildings (gauzy floor-to-ceiling curtains softened the all-too-urban view).
+Rooms: They’re serene, with welcoming beds dressed immaculately in white Sferra sheets.
+Larger rooms and suites exist, but mine was the smallest room in the house, a standard queen situated in the back of the building looking onto SoHo’s low buildings (sleek Venetian blinds softened the all-too-urban view).

-Two people could happily spend one night here (KiKi De Montparnasse pleasure kits nestle in the mini bar drawer along with Dean and Deluca goodies), though they’d probably hate each other after more than one night in such close captivity.
-But the bathroom, with walls lined in cocoa brown marble, a tub/shower combo and an imposing pedestal sink was quite spacious.
+Two people could happily spend one night here, though they’d probably hate each other after more than one night in such close captivity.
+But the marble bathroom, outfitted with a mosaic floor, a tub/shower combo and an imposing pedestal sink, was quite spacious.

-Amenities: WiFi ($10 a day).
-The fitness center is very small and very basic.
-Kiehls toiletries and iHome ipod docks in the rooms.
+Amenities: The fitness center is very small and very basic.
+Kiehls toiletries.
 Comp shoe shine.

 Surroundings: The hotel is in the thumping heart of SoHo, but Thompson Street is one of the neighborhood’s quietest and least blatantly commercial, lined mostly with one-of-a-kind shops like the Hat Shop, Chelsea Girl vintage clothing and Le Corset by Selima.
 Scores of restaurants are nearby.